 The article largely pertains to the presidency of George W. Bush.

-Why Does the Biden administration need war, including a \$1.3 trillion nuclear weapons program?
+A timely question: Why Does the Biden administration need war, including a \$1.2 trillion nuclear weapons program?

 War against Russia and China is currently on the drawing board of the Pentagon.